moby/moby/docs/sources/examples/running_redis_service.rst

     DB_PORT_6379_TCP_ADDR=172.17.0.33
     DB_PORT_6379_TCP_PROTO=tcp

-We can see that we've got a small list of environmental varaibles prefixed with ``DB``.
+We can see that we've got a small list of environment variables prefixed with ``DB``.
 The ``DB`` comes from the link alias specified when we launched the container.
 Let's use the ``DB_PORT_6379_TCP_ADDR`` variable to connect to our Redis container.